jWebTools: open-source project

 Log

-The Log class implements logging for jWebTools programs.
-While simple to use it's important since several classes take a Log object as a required argument.
+The Log class implements logging for oowebtools programs.
+While fairly simple it's important since several classes rely on a Log object.
 A program could have more than one log and multiple logs could write to the same log file or separate files.

 Log takes one argument, name of the logfile to write to.
-If logfile is omitted or empty string, logging goes to stdout, otherwise to the specified file.
+If logfile is omitted or empty string, logging goes to the location specified via the Config object.

 -